 Lady’s mantle cups her hands to hold the morning dew.
-Gardeners adore her despite her inconspicuous flowers for the dew drops that glisten on the tips of each of her scalloped leaves and captivate even the most casual observer who strolls by.
+Despite her inconspicuous flowers, gardeners adore her for the dew drops, formed by a process called guttation (Roshchina, 1993), that glisten on the tips of each of her scalloped leaves and captivate even the most casual observer who strolls by.
 The herbalists adore her for her powerful traits to aid in healing, particularly, for women throughout their life span.
 The mystics have adored her for it has been understood by them that the dew drops from the lady’s mantle have mystic powers (De Bairacli Levy, 1973 and www.Star Child.co.uk).
 And this delicate plant makes a lovely Lady’s Mantle Tea, affectionately known as Happy Uterus Tea.

 About Lady’s Mantle